 Who are the Governors?

-The Governing Body is made up of 10 people, drawn from different parts of the school community, to ensure that a sufficient diversity of views and experience is represented:
+The Governing Board is made up of 10 volunteers, drawn from different parts of the school community, to ensure that a sufficient diversity of views and experience is represented:

 - Parent governors are selected by election and are drawn from parents and carers of pupils at the school.